nico3333fr/jquery-accessible-hide-show-aria/README.md

 This jQuery plugin __doesn't style anything__, styles can be added using other classes.

-A very crappy example can be found here: http://www.nicolas-hoffmann.net/bordel/hide-show/index.html
+A example and demo page can be found here: http://a11y.nicolas-hoffmann.net/hide-show/

 Enjoy.